All Episodes

 Thank you, Greg.

-Uh nice to have you on the uh on the program.
+Nice to have you on the program.

-A local congressman used National Guard troops to check on his property and rescue his personal belongings, even while New Orleans residents were trying to get rescued from the rooftops.
+Amid the chaos and confusion that engulfed New Orleans after Hurricane Katrina struck, a local congressman used National Guard troops to check on his property and rescue his personal belongings, even while New Orleans residents were trying to get rescued from the rooftops.

-On Friday, September 2nd, the Labor Day weekend, five days after the hurricane hit the Gulf Coast, Representative William Jefferson, black Democrat Louisiana, who represents New Orleans and is a senior member of the powerful Ways and Means Committee, was allowed through the military blockades set up around the city to reach Superdome, where thousands of evacuees had been taken.
+This, according to ABC News, on Friday, September 2nd, at a Labor Day weekend, five days after the hurricane hit the Gulf Coast, Representative William Jefferson, Black Democrat Louisiana, who represents New Orleans and is a senior member of the Powerful Ways and Means Committee, was allowed through the military blockades set up around the city to reach Superdome where thousands of evacuees had been taken.

 And when they got there, the truck got stuck in his front yard.

-Uh five-ton truck.
+A five-ton truck.

-The water was up to the third step of the fashionable steps, fashionable porch of the affluent neighborhood of uh William Jefferson, Democrat Louisiana.
+The water was up to the third step of the fashionable steps, fashionable porch of the affluent neighborhood of William Jefferson, Democrat Louisiana.

-The truck got stuck in the mud, a rescue helicopter with four people already aboard was summoned via distress call to help rescue uh William Jefferson, Democrat Louisiana, because the truck that took him to his affluent home was stuck in the mud in his front yard because of the flood.
+A rescue helicopter with four people already aboard was summoned via distress call to help rescue William Jefferson, Democrat Louisiana, because the truck that took him to his affluent home was stuck in the mud in his front yard because of the flood.

 So they're looking into this.

-But not nearly enough to answer the cry.
+I'm sure that some good is being done, but not nearly enough to answer the cry.

 No, it wasn't flooded.

-The bomb knew to stop the water at the third step on the front porch of Democrat uh William Jefferson's house.
+The bomb knew to stop the water at the third step on the front porch of Democrat William Jefferson's house.

-So so yeah, that's what they're called.
+So that's what they're called, smart racist bombs.

 Mr. Snerdley informs me these are called smart racist bombs.

-Now, yesterday, uh, if I may get serious about this for a moment, James Taranto from the uh best of the web today, which is the Wall Street Journal's uh uh website, well, it's uh it's their blog, their online blog called OpinionJournal.com, uh, took some polling numbers uh about race in America and entered into an interesting analysis of them.
+Now, yesterday, if I may get serious about this for a moment, James Taranto from the Best of the Web Today, which is the Wall Street Journal's website.

 Well, a new Gallup poll is informative.

-Now look at there's a lot of numbers here, and numbers are hard to follow on the radio.
+Now, look, there's a lot of numbers here, and numbers are hard to follow on the radio.

-Six in ten.
+Six in 10.

 Republican efforts this year to reach out to black voters have not been helped.